auth0/docs/articles/quickstart/spa/angularjs/_includes/_centralized_login.md

 <%= include('../../_includes/_callback_component') %>

-Create a controller and a template to use for a callback route and add a loading indicator.
+Create a controller and a template to use for a callback route.
+Add a loading indicator.

 ::: note
 To display a loading indicator, you need a loading spinner or another indicator in the `assests` directory.
 See the downloadable sample for demonstration.